(Corrects name of Vivus’s drug in fourth paragraph)

 “The drug’s benefit-to-risk ratio needs thoughtful and cautious assessment,” the researchers said in the study.

 The U.S.-funded study is the first randomized, controlled trial to evaluate Tokyo-based Eisai’s Zonegran, also known as zomisamide, as a monotherapy weight-loss drug, the researchers said.
-Zonisamide is used in Orexigen Therapeutics Inc. (OREX)’s experimental drug Empatic for obesity, combined with an antidepressant bupropion.
-Vivus Inc. (VVUS)’s Qsymia, which won U.S. approval in July, contains the antiseizure medication Topamax combined with the appetite suppressant phentermine.
+Zonisamide is used in Orexigen Therapeutics Inc. (OREX:US)’s experimental drug Empatic for obesity, combined with an antidepressant bupropion.
+Vivus Inc. (VVUS:US)’s Qsymia, which won U.S. approval in July, contains the antiseizure medication Topamax combined with the appetite suppressant phentermine.

 Obesity has more than doubled since 1980 worldwide.
 More than 1.4 billion adults were overweight and, of these, about 500 million men and women were obese in 2008, said the World Health Organization.
 In the U.S., more than a third of adults are obese.
 Medical costs associated with obesity were estimated at $147 billion in 2008 in the world’s largest economy, according to the Center for Disease Control and Prevention.